 - (1) making false statements or notations on legal or official records required by the department; or - (2) providing misleading statements to government officials or agents of the government regarding protective device testing/certification. - (d) The supplier of water may not allow a user to establish a separate source of water.
-However, if a user justifies the need for a separate source of water, the supplier of water shall protect the public water system from such separate source of water by ensuring that such source does not pose a hazard in the following manner: - (e) by requiring the user to regularly examine the quality of the separate water source; - by approving the use of only those separate water sources which are properly developed, constructed, protected and found to meet the requirements of sections 5-1.51 and 5-1.52 of this Subpart; and - (2) by filing such approvals with the State annually. - (e) All users of a public water system shall prevent cross-connections between the potable water piping system and any other piping system within the premises by installing internal protection in accordance with the New York State Uniform Fire Prevention and Building Code and/or the local plumbing and building codes. - (f) Any installation, service, maintenance, testing, repair or modification of a protective device shall be performed in accordance with the provisions of any relevant county, city, town or village plumbing code.
+However, if a user justifies the need for a separate source of water, the supplier of water shall protect the public water system from such separate source of water by ensuring that such source does not pose a hazard in the following manner: - (1) by requiring the user to regularly examine the quality of the separate water source;

+- (2) by approving the use of only those separate water sources which are properly developed, constructed, protected and found to meet the requirements of sections 5-1.51 and 5-1.52 of this Subpart; and - (3) by filing such approvals with the State annually. - (e) All users of a public water system shall prevent cross-connections between the potable water piping system and any other piping system within the premises by installing internal protection in accordance with the New York State Uniform Fire Prevention and Building Code and/or the local plumbing and building codes. - (f) Any installation, service, maintenance, testing, repair or modification of a protective device shall be performed in accordance with the provisions of any relevant county, city, town or village plumbing code.
 All individuals who perform testing of protective devices shall be certified in accordance with subdivision (b) of this section.

 5-1.32 Protection of finished water storage facilities.
-(Effective Date: January 17, 2018)

-Finished water storage facilities which deliver water to the user without later treatment shall be covered, or the water from an uncovered finished water storage facility shall be continuously treated to achieve inactivation or removal of at least 99.99 percent virus, 99.9 percent Giardia lamblia, and 99 percent Cryptosporidium in a manner approved by the State, in accordance with section 5-1.22(b) of this Subpart, before being discharged to the distribution system.
+No later than April 1, 2009, finished water storage facilities which deliver water to the user without later treatment shall be covered, or the water from an uncovered finished water storage facility shall be continuously treated to achieve inactivation or removal of at least 99.99 percent virus, 99.9 percent Giardia lamblia, and 99 percent Cryptosporidium in a manner approved by the State, in accordance with section 5-1.22(b) of this Subpart, before being discharged to the distribution system or be in compliance with a State approved schedule to meet these requirements.

 5-1.33 Water supply emergency plans.
-(Effective Date: January 17, 2018)